-(Wood 2016)(Betancourt 2017)(Gelman et al. 2020)(with consultation from appropriate references; i.e. Bliss and Fisher 1953, Lindén and Mäntyniemi 2011)(Gelman et al. 2020, Betancourt 2021)(Wood 2004, 2013, Wood 2017)
+Challenges in estimating DGAM parameters

+The joint estimation of smoothing parameters, basis coefficients, latent trend variances or overdispersion parameters is not without its challenges (Wood 2016).
+Posterior geometries for such high-dimensional models can become complex enough that traditional MCMC samplers based on Random Walk proposals (Gibbs samplers, for example) will not be able to sample the parameter space without reverting to painfully small step sizes that result in high posterior autocorrelation and very slow exploration (Betancourt 2017).
+Choice of priors is important in any Bayesian analysis, but in DGAMs it is particularly crucial for ensuring the latent trend and observation models do not compete to induce further complexity in the joint posterior.
+In mvgam, informative priors for parametric terms (i.e. intercepts and additive linear covariate effects) are selected based on 50 steps of penalized iteratively re-weighted least squares from a comparable non-dynamic model using mgcv, while suitable priors for operating on the log scale are used for latent trend parameters such as drift, AR and variance parameters.
+Together this prior combination works well in most cases, especially because of the convenience of the link-scaled latent trends.
+Run times in our simulations and empirical examples took 1 – 40 minutes to reach effective sample sizes > 800 for all parameters on an Intel(R) Core(TM) i5-8500 CPU with 32Gb RAM and six processing cores.
+Nevertheless, priors should be carefully considered and inferences interrogated with appropriate prior sensitivity analyses (Gelman et al. 2020).
+One situation that we have encountered is the difficulty in jointly estimating a latent trend and overdispersion parameters such as in the Negative Binomial or Tweedie distributions.
+This is because both processes (overdispersion and autocorrelation) may be able to explain the dispersion around the mean, particularly when using Random Walk or AR trends that can jump around easily.
+Users will need to use theory and judgement to decide how to tackle these challenges, for example by assuming there is overdispersion in the observation process (with consultation from appropriate references; i.e. Bliss and Fisher 1953, Lindén and Mäntyniemi 2011) but that the trend is smooth, in which case a latent Gaussian Process with suitable length scale would be appropriate.
+Smoothing splines are also challenging in a way because they do not readily facilitate principled prior modelling, where expert elicitation could help to constrain prior function shapes toward those that are compatible with domain expertise as part of a Bayesian workflow (Gelman et al. 2020, Betancourt 2021).
+Users are recommended to refer to the wealth of material relating to the mgcv package for choosing a smoothing basis and basis dimension that are compatible with expected function shapes (Wood 2004, 2013, Wood 2017).

 CONCLUSION

-The R package mvgam provides a user-friendly tool for researchers and practitioners interested in fitting GAMs to analyse and forecast ecological time series.
+The R package mvgam provides a user-friendly tool for researchers and practitioners interested in fitting DGAMs to analyse and forecast ecological time series.
 The problems associated with smooth extrapolation are not limited to ecology however, as the need to forecast sets of discrete nonlinear time series is a common challenge in areas as diverse as speech recognition, tourism demand, natural language processing and finance (Hyndman and Athanasopoulos 2018, Makridakis et al. 2018).
 Beyond the examples showcased here, the package can be especially useful to identify avenues for model improvement via its ability to assimilate new observations online to update forecast distributions (showcased in Appendix S1).
 With growing interest in both the application of hierarchical GAMs to ecological problems and the need to use iterative forecasts to make ecology a more predictive discipline, mvgam can become a vital addition to the applied ecologist’s analytical toolbox.

 ACKNOWLEDGEMENTS